 11.2.1.4 Character key shortcuts

-11.2.1.4.1 Character key shortcuts (open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, it shall satisfy .

-11.2.1.4.2 Character key shortcuts (closed functionality)

-Where ICT is non-web software that provides a user interface which is closed to keyboards or keyboard interface, it shall meet requirement 5.1.6.1 (Operation without keyboard interfacenon-web softwareWCAG 2.2 Success Criterion 2.1.4 Character Key Shortcuts: Closed functionality).
+Where ICT is, or includes, non-web software that provides a user interface, and that provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web software shall satisfy WCAG 2.2 Success Criterion 2.1.4 Character Key Shortcuts.

+Note: A long press of a key (2 seconds or more) and other accessibility features provided by the platform do not meet the WCAG definition of a keyboard shortcut.
+See the keyboard shortcut definition for more details.

-keyboard shortcut11.2.2 Enough time
+11.2.2 Enough time

 11.2.2.1 Timing adjustable

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the success criterion in Table 11.4.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the success criterion in Table 11.6.